11+ of the Best Free + Paid Audiobook Apps to Listen to Your Next Read

 Audible

 What to know: Includes a large library of over 200,000 titles, and always has the latest.
-You cannot purchase through the app, but can use the credit system instead.
-Every subscriber has unlimited access to the “plus catalog”, which has rotating titles available for members.
-If you’re a Prime member, you get two free premium selection titles with your trial.
+Many You cannot purchase through the app, but can use the credit system on your app or purchase titles or additional credits through your desktop.
+Every subscriber has unlimited access to the “plus catalog”, which has rotating titles available for members (including Danielle L. Jensen’s The Bridge Kingdom series, an Audible Original).
+I personally do like having Audible, as there are some titles that are quite popular that are Audible exclusives, so you can’t find them on your library apps or elsewhere.

 Libro.fm